Rogue (Marvel Comics): In other media

-Television and films
+Television

-Rogue has been adapted into several animated television series and films, first appearing in X-Men: The Animated Series (1992–1997), where she was voiced by Lenore Zann.
-Initially, the director Larry Houston planned an X-Men team without Rogue, with Shadowcat in the original lineup.
+Rogue has been adapted in several animated television series, first appearing in X-Men: The Animated Series (1992–1997), where she was voiced by Lenore Zann.
+Initially, series director Larry Houston planned an X-Men team without Rogue, with Shadowcat in the original lineup.
 However, Marvel requested that Shadowcat be replaced with Rogue.
-The character later appears in the revival X-Men ’97 (2024–present), with Zann reprising her role.
-Rogue also appeared in Spider-Man: The Animated Series (1994–1998), again voiced by Zann in the second season, titled Neogenic Nightmare (1995–1996).
+The character later appears in the revival X-Men '97 (2024–present), with Zann reprising her role.
+Rogue also appeared in the second season of Spider-Man: The Animated Series (1994–1998), voiced by Zann.

-Rogue also appeared as a supporting character in X-Men: Evolution (2000–2003), where she was voiced by Meghan Black.
-In this version, she is reimagined as a sullen and reclusive teenage goth, as the producers of the series believed her absorption powers would make her isolated, cynical, and insecure due to her desire to get close to others.
+Rogue appeared in X-Men: Evolution (2000–2003), voiced by Meghan Black.
+This version is reimagined as a sullen and reclusive teenage goth, as the producers of the series believed her absorption powers would make her isolated, cynical, and insecure due to her desire to get close to others.
 She also appeared in Wolverine and the X-Men (2009), voiced by Kieren van den Blink.
 This version was an amalgamation that mixed traits from the earlier animated series with elements from the films.
-Rogue also made a minor non-speaking appearance in the Marvel Anime: X-Men (2011) episode "Destiny - Bond".
+Rogue also made a non-speaking appearance in the Marvel Anime: X-Men (2011) episode "Destiny - Bond".